 Vintage Cocktail Club

 This exclusive, late night cocktail bar in the heart of Dublin city centre is a must see on your St Paddy’s Day celebrations.
 Its refined, speak-easy vibe attracts varied clientele from across the city and further afield.
-Boasting a vintage ambiance with its candle lit backdrop and retro surroundings, the Vintage Cocktail Club is a throwback to the golden age of prohibition bars and silent move starlets.
+Boasting a vintage ambience with its candle lit backdrop and retro surroundings, the Vintage Cocktail Club is a throwback to the golden age of prohibition bars and silent move starlets.
 The extensive, award winning cocktail menu is sure to have something for everyone, and is certain to kick start your St Paddy’s Day celebrations in style.